 Mount Sinai Data Warehouse (MSDW) provides data access for planning and executing clinical and translational research as well as for quality of care and process improvement initiatives.

 MSDW collects and organizes clinical, financial and operational data derived from patient care processes of The Mount Sinai Hospital and Mount Sinai Doctors Faculty Practice.
-Data Warehouse contains detailed inpatient and outpatient data since 2003 from over 20 different Mount Sinai systems/applications for more than two million patients and over two billion facts.
+Data Warehouse contains detailed inpatient and outpatient data since 2003 from over 20 different Mount Sinai systems/applications for more than eight million patients and over two billion facts.

 MSDW is compliant with New York State and HIPAA regulations and with Mount Sinai PPHS and IRB policies regarding protection of human subjects and participation in research.